Restart After a Drinking Slip With a Better Plan

 5. Review daily, noting cravings, sleep, money saved, and any near-miss moments.

-Australian alcohol guidelines give one lower-risk reference point: no more than 10 standard drinks per week and no more than 4 on any one day, according to the National Health and Medical Research Council source.
+Australian alcohol guidelines give one lower-risk reference point: no more than 10 standard drinks per week and no more than 4 on any one day, according to the National Health and Medical Research Council gov alcohol data.
 For moderation, written limits usually work better than “I’ll be sensible” because the decision is made before alcohol is present.
 A tool that can plan alcohol limits can make those numbers harder to blur.

 Step 4: Trigger Review for the Next Alcohol Relapse Reset